NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/TAF Lite (Triggered Automation Framework Lite)/3 - Get NI running results of Trigger Task.md

 # Get NI running results of Trigger Task API Design

 ## ***POST*** V3/TAF/Lite/result/datas
-This API is used to obtain the list of triggered intents and the execution results.
+This API is used to obtain the list of triggered intents and the execution results. <br>
+PA license is required to use this API.

 ## Detail Information